Dijker/eu.jeroensomhorst.tvgids/README.md

 ## Changelog

+0.0.4
+* Removed the single favorite watch card because it was buggy ;)

 0.0.3
 * Fixed an issue that caused the mapping not to be shown to the user after it was stored.